tkosman/school-leaving-exam/README.md

 ### School Leaving Exam

-This respository consists of all pass paper exercises solutions.
+This respository consists solutions to all pass paper exercises.